TypedBootstrap/admin-template/README.md

 See the official [Prettier](https://prettier.io) website for more information and docs.

+## Dockerizing

+### `docker build -t admin-template-app .`

+Creates a Docker image.\

+Make sure to include the period at the end of the command to specify the build context.
+This command should be run from the root directory, where the Dockerfile is located.

+### `docker run --name admin-template-app -p 8080:80 -d admin-template-app`

+Runs the container in detached mode and map port 8080 on your host machine to port 80 inside the container.\

+Open [http://localhost:8080](http://localhost:8080), or the appropriate host and port you specified, to view it in the browser.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).